 5. Should You Wear a Hat?

-Of course, 7% is not insignificant and that plus the fact that hats make you feel cozy make them well worth wearing.
+Of course, 7% is not insignificant, and that, plus the fact that hats make you feel cozy, makes them well worth wearing.
 If you have short hair, then a hat will keep your ears from getting chafed by the cold.

 6. Eat Lots of Snacks!

 This is my favorite tip!
-I started winter camping when I heard that polar explorers had to eat 5000 calories a day just to maintain their bodyweight.
-That might be a little excessive for a couple of hours of hiking or skiing, but there is no doubt that the snacks you brought with you, washed down by the thermos of hot tea you just happen to have in your pack, are not only tasty but also essential for staying warm.
+I started winter camping when I heard that polar explorers had to eat 5000 calories daily just to maintain their body weight.
+That might be a little excessive for a couple of hours of hiking or skiing, but there is no doubt that the snacks you brought with you, washed down by the thermos of hot tea you happen to have in your pack, are not only tasty but also essential for staying warm.